solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_01_Getting_Started_Provision_PostgreSQL_Flexible_Server.md

 The [Salted Challenge Response Authentication Mechanism (SCRAM)](https://datatracker.ietf.org/doc/html/rfc5802) greatly improves the security of password-based user authentication by adding several key security features that prevent rainbow-table attacks, man-in-the-middle attacks, and stored password attacks, while also adding support for multiple hashing algorithms and passwords that contain non-ASCII characters.

-Your client driver must be able to support SCRAM in order to utilize it.
-You can find a list of drivers and their ability to support SCRAM [here](https://wiki.postgresql.org/wiki/List_of_drivers).
-Most, if not all, of the latest versions of the clients support SCRAM.
+Your client driver must be able to support SCRAM in order to utilize itYou can find a list of drivers and their ability to support SCRAM [here](https://wiki.postgresql.org/wiki/List_of_drivers)Most, if not all, of the latest versions of the clients support SCRAM.

 ### Row-Level Security